m-ou-se/scrabble-bf/README.md

 For example:

     ...
-    18  9  4 H unite
+    38 15  5 H spade
+    43 15  8 H deeps
-    19  6  4 H neat
+    53 15  6 H jade
-    23 10  8 V auntie
-    27 10 11 V minute
-    ...

-Here, the word 'minute', when placed vertically starting at row 10 and column 11, will give you 27 points.
+Here, the word 'jade', when placed horizontally starting at row 15 and column 6, will give you 53 points.

 ## Copyright